e-picas/markdown-extended/docs/MANPAGE.md

     messages are written on STDOUT.

 **-m** , **--multi**
-:   Treat multi-files input ; this options is automatically enables if multiple file
+:   Treat multi-files input ; this option is automatically enables if multiple file
     names are found as arguments.

 **-o**, **--output** =filename